penguinluff/egee-io/discord.md

 * Teal1500
 * m00ch

-All members of the Discord server should adhere to the following rules:
+Everyone is welcome to join as long as they follow these rules:

 * Discord [TOS](https://discord.com/terms) and [guidelines](https://discord.com/guidelines) apply here.
 (TL;DR: no illegal stuff, doxxing, or users under the age of 13.)
-* Use common sense; think before you post.
 * No hate speech, bigotry, or deliberate trolling.
-* Try to keep conversations in their respective channels.
-Avoid posting videos to #general.
+* Keep conversation topics in their respective channels.
-* This is a Discord for everyone; do not shame people for their interests, gaming platform choice, etc.
-* Keep discussions & posts reasonably appropriate for all age groups.
-NSFW/NSFL content is not permitted.
+* Keep discussions & posts reasonably appropriate for all age groups; No NSFW/NSFL.

 <iframe src="https://discordapp.com/widget?id=183740337976508416&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>